codership/galera/Docs_tommi/python3/source/architecture.rst

 same value.
 This takes place by using writeset replication over group communication.

-The Galera replication architecture software entities are
+The :term:`Galera Replication` architecture software entities are

 - *DBMS* |---| A Database Management System (DBMS), such as MySQL.
 - *wsrep API* |---| The wsrep API defines the interface and the